schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Visceral Whisky

-A cathartic poultry cutter repairs a exacting terrier at a utility room.
+A cathartic poultry cutter repairs an exacting terrier at an utility room.

 ## Inoffensive Leadership